oneops/oneops-training/includes/user-1-beginner-2-motivation.md

 ## Cloud Application Architecture

-- Application is collection of services
+- Application is a collection of services
 - Many small servers with single purpose each
 - Load balanced across servers
 - Decoupled data from servers